nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting an exam
-Deletes the specified exam according to the index given.
+Deletes the specified exam according to the index given based on the displayed exam list.

 Format: `e del INDEX`

-* Deletes the exam at the specified index from the exam list.
+Parameter:
-* `INDEX` refers to the index number shown in the exam list.
+* `INDEX` refers to the index number shown in the displayed exam list.

+Restrictions:
-* `INDEX` must be a positive integer 1, 2, 3, …​
+* `INDEX` should be an integer greater than 0 and less than 2147483648.
-* If `INDEX` is non-positive or more than the number of exams in the exam list, an error message will be displayed.
+* `INDEX` should not be more than the number of exams in the displayed exam list.

 Example: